 Maria takes a long sip of wine, her teeth clinking against the glass.
 “I have a husband back home.
 I hardly remember his face.”
 She sighs.
 “It is lonely here.”

 I ignore the tightening in my chest.
 “It is lonely everywhere.”

 Maria kisses a gentle line from my forehead to my ear.
 I stand and go to the window, smeared with a thin layer of grease and fingerprints.
 I have no idea what is happening.
 I don’t understand my role in it.
-Down on the street, a young couple argues, the man pacing back and forth along the length of a bus bench while the woman sits on the back of the bench, her feet tapping against the seat.
+Down on the street, a young couple argues, the man pacing back and forth along the length of a bus bench while the

 I press two fingers against the windowpane.
 “I suppose we both think we know each other,” I say.